dianamikova/business-issue-allocation/README.md

 ## AI Contributions

-This project was developed with assistance from Claude (Anthropic) for dataset generation, code scaffolding and documentation.
+This project was developed iteratively with assistance from Claude (Anthropic) and Codex for dataset generation, code scaffolding, and documentation.
 All examples were reviewed and validated by the author.
-The classifier training, evaluation and final model selection were performed and verified by the author.
+The classifier training, evaluation, and final model selection were performed and verified by the author.

 ---

 ## Author

 Diana Mikova
-Uppsala University — Information Retrieval, 2026
+Uppsala University -- Information Retrieval, 2026